chmouel/blog/content/posts/self-signed-certs.md

 draft: true
 ---

-I have a very complicated development environement, which spins up a local Kubernetes cluster on Kind and then deploys a bunch of services to it.
+I have a very complicated development environment, which spins up a local Kubernetes cluster on Kind and then deploys a bunch of services to it.

-Some of the services gets accessed by the browser and until late I was deploying everything on localhost which so far didn't cause any issues, since the browser are good at trusting localhost.
+Some of the services gets accessed by the browser and until late I was deploying everything on localhost which so far did not cause any issues, since the browser are good at trusting localhost.

-But since my laptop was getting slower and slower and I had a new raspberry pi 5 unused with a SSD, I decided to made it as my local kubernetes cluster.
+But since my laptop was getting slower and slower and I had a new raspberry pi 5 unused with a SSD, I decided to made it my local Kubernetes cluster.

-Deploying kubernetes on a rpi5 running raspbian with nix is probably a post on its own, but let's assume it's already deployed.
-Now I have a new issue, since we are not running on localhost the browser don't trust it anymore and everytime I redeploy I need to reclick on those pesky "Trust me bro, I know what I'm doing" (or something along those lines) scary box.
+Deploying Kubernetes on a Raspberry Pi 5 running the raspbian distribution with nix is probably a post on its own, but let's assume it's already deployed.
+Now I have a new issue, since we are not running on localhost the browser don't trust it anymore and everytime I redeploy I need to click again on those pesky "Trust me bro, I know what I'm doing" (or something along those lines) scary box.

 I spent a bit of time reading this LetsEncrypt blog post
 <https://letsencrypt.org/docs/certificates-for-localhost/> which had a link to